CodePushGo/website/src/content/blog/en/self-hosted-live-updates.md

 Now upload your encrypted zip to your enterprise storage and get the URL of the zip file.

-Capgo must then be informed of a new Live Update that is ready for consumption.
+CodePushGo must then be informed of a new Live Update that is ready for consumption.
 This is done via another CLI command:

 ```shell
 npx @capgo/cli@latest bundle upload --external=https://abc.com/app/updates/abc123.zip --iv-session-key=YourKey
 ```

-Once the command is run, Capgo is aware of a new update ready to be distributed to the app’s users.
-Now, when the app is started, the Live Updates plugin checks with Capgo to see if any changes need to be brought down.
+Once the command is run, CodePushGo is aware of a new update ready to be distributed to the app’s users.
+Now, when the app is started, the Live Updates plugin checks with CodePushGo to see if any changes need to be brought down.

-Capgo responds back to the plugin with “Yes, an update is available” and the Live Updates plugin downloads the new live update using the URL location provided from the \`register\` CLI command:
+CodePushGo responds back to the plugin with “Yes, an update is available” and the Live Updates plugin downloads the new live update using the URL location provided from the \`register\` CLI command:

 ```shell
 https://abc.com/app/updates/abc123.zip